+No. of Shares

-Shareholder, director or executive officer No. of Shares Underlying Options
+Shareholder, director or executive officer Underlying Options

 Yael Fegal 171,423

 Alexander Rabinovich 2,973,755

 Ehud Barak 896,766

 David Salton 2,023

 Lennie Grinbaum 2,023

 Gideon Hirschfeld 2,023

 Amos Cohen 25,258

 Rami Levy 35,361

 Moshe Gavrielov 25,258

-(2) In connection with the SPAC Transaction, Subversive Real Estate Sponsor LLC, the sponsor of Subversive LP (the "Sponsor"), received 3,871,695 of our ordinary shares.
+- (2) In connection with the SPAC Transaction, Subversive Real Estate Sponsor LLC, the sponsor of Subversive LP (the "Sponsor"), received 3,871,695 of our ordinary shares.
 Pursuant to a lock-up and forfeiture agreement, the Sponsor is restricted from selling these shares for a period of 6 months following the closing date of the SPAC Transaction.
 In addition, 3,209,916 of these shares must be forfeited to us if our ordinary shares do not obtain a target weighted average price per share of \$13.00 (subject to appropriate adjustments) for any five (5) consecutive trading days during the thirty (30) trading days after the shares begin trading on Nasdaq.
 In addition, pursuant to the authority granted in our amended and restated articles of association, our board of directors has decided that 1,739,216 of the ordinary shares held by the Sponsor be deemed to be Dormant Shares (as described below) due to the fact that the aggregate number of our ordinary shares held by the Sponsor exceed the Applicable Limit.
-As a result of the foregoing, due to the fact that such shares have been declared Dormant Shares and that such shares are subject to a lock-up and right of forfeiture, as of May 31, 2021 the Sponsor does not beneficially own five percent (5%) or more of our ordinary shares.

-(3) Mr. Rabinovich is entitled to 224,756 options to purchase 224,756 ordinary shares of the Company (the "Options") conditional upon (a) a direct or indirect sale by Intercure to a third party outside Israel of all or substantially all of Intercure's cannabis business at the time of sale directly; (b) a direct or indirect initial public offering on any non-Israeli stock exchange, of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a foreign stock exchange.
+As a result of the foregoing, due to the fact that such shares have been declared Dormant Shares and that such shares are subject to a lock-up and right of forfeiture, as of May 31, 2021 the Sponsor does not beneficially own five percent (5%) or more of our ordinary shares. - (3) Mr. Rabinovich is entitled to 224,756 options to purchase 224,756 ordinary shares of the Company (the "Options") conditional upon (a) a direct or indirect sale by Intercure to a third party outside Israel of all or substantially all of Intercure's cannabis business at the time of sale directly; (b) a direct or indirect initial public offering on any non-Israeli stock exchange, of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the merger with an entity whose securities are listed on a foreign stock exchange.
 The Options will expire in September 2021 and have an exercise price of 1.69 NIS per Intercure Share.
-On April 27, 2021, the Company issued to Mr. Alexander Rabinovich the Options following the General Assembly approval from August 2019 as part of Canndoc acquisition transaction and as approved by the Company's general assembly on April 1, 2021 as part of the SPAC Transaction.

-(4) By himself and via companies fully owned by him.
+On April 27, 2021, the Company issued to Mr. Alexander Rabinovich the Options following the General Assembly approval from August 2019 as part of Canndoc acquisition transaction and as approved by the Company's general assembly on April 1, 2021 as part of the SPAC Transaction. - (4) By himself and via companies fully owned by him.